erinishimoticha/erin-codes/README.md

 This is a pretty cheesy personal resume site thingy that I put together to aggregate my presence on the internet.

 ## Requirements
-* Sails.js
+* Node/ES6
-* Angular.js
+* Express

 ## TODO
 * Use more Angular stuff.
 Convert portfolio to directives.
 * Write tests.
-* Write API routes to update resume facts.
-Use this instead of data embedded in JavaScript.
+* Write API routes to update resume facts instead of JSON.
 * Document routes with RAML.
 * Provide RAML console for testing API.
 * Serve API in DSON as well as JSON, just for fun.